-Job prospects Early Childhood Educator Assistant in the South Coast–Burin Peninsula Region
+Job prospects Early Childhood Educator (ECE) Assistant in the South Coast–Burin Peninsula Region

 Recent trends from the past 3 years

-We were not able to determine labour market conditions in this region over the past few years because of low employment levels in this occupational group.
+We were not able to determine labour market conditions for Early childhood educators and assistants in the South Coast–Burin Peninsula Region over the past few years (2019-2021) because of low employment levels in this occupation.

 Job outlook over the next 3 years

-The employment outlook will be fair for Early childhood educators and assistants (NOC 4214) in the South Coast - Burin Peninsula and Notre Dame - Central Bonavista Bay regions.
+The employment outlook will be good for Early childhood educators and assistants (NOC 4214) in the South Coast - Burin Peninsula and Notre Dame - Central Bonavista Bay regions for the 2022-2024 period.

 The following factors contributed to this outlook: